hqv1/media-tools/README.md

 Tools for media creation, processing and management.
 All written in C# standard/core.
 So will work on Windows, Mac, and Linux.

 # Components
+## Create thumbnails
+Create thumbnails every *x* seconds

 ## Create thumbnail sheet
 Create a thumbnail sheet from a video file.

+## File Download
+Download a file using FFmpeg.
+Usually used to download a streaming video.
+You can convert it into a different format at the same time.

 ## Get video file information
 Get video file information (duration, video stream, etc...) from a video file.